Scope & Description

 IJCAI 22 Workshop

-This workshop is part of the IJCAI 22 workshop programme.Call for Papers
+This workshop is part of the IJCAI 22 workshop programme.Proceedings

 Keynote Speaker

-Ruth Byrne (Professor of Cognitive Science, Trinity College Dublin) University of Dublin will deliver a keynote talk at the CAKR workshop.
+Ruth Byrne (Professor of Cognitive Science, Trinity College Dublin) University of Dublin will deliver the following keynote talk at the CAKR workshop:

 Programme Committee